Rod Coleman (American football)

-Roderick Dwayne Coleman (born August 16, 1976) is a former American football defensive tackle who played nine seasons in the National Football League (NFL).
-He played college football at East Carolina University.
-He was drafted by the Oakland Raiders in the fifth round of the 1999 NFL Draft, and has also played for the NFL's Atlanta Falcons and New Orleans Saints.
+Roderick Dwayne Coleman (born August 16, 1976) is an American former professional football player who was a defensive tackle for nine seasons in the National Football League (NFL).
+He played college football for the East Carolina Pirates.
+He was selected by the Oakland Raiders in the fifth round of the 1999 NFL draft, and has also played for the NFL's Atlanta Falcons and New Orleans Saints.

-Early years
+Early life

 Coleman attended Simon Gratz High School in Philadelphia, where he won varsity letters in football and track and field and was an honor student.

 College career

 Coleman played for the East Carolina Pirates football team while playing for the East Carolina University.
 He is the school's career, single-season, and single-game leader in sacks.

 Professional career

 Oakland Raiders

 Coleman played for the Oakland Raiders from 1999 to 2003.

 Atlanta Falcons

 Coleman signed with the Atlanta Falcons for the 2004 season and played for them until 2007.
 On February 15, 2008, the Falcons released him.